Collab4Sloth/Documentation/doc/docs/Documentation/User/MultiPhysicsCouplingScheme/Problems/0D/index.md

 SLOTH can also be linked to the [libtorch library](https://pytorch.org) to use serialized `PyTorch` models for approximating the behavior of a GEM.

-`CalphadInformedNeuralNetwork<mfem::Vector>` is a C++ object developed to compute mobilities, chemical potentials, Gibbs free energy, and enthalpy for unary to n-ary systems either in a single phase or in a two phase mixture.
+`CalphadInformedNeuralNetwork<mfem::Vector>` is an object developed to compute mobilities, chemical potentials, Gibbs free energy, and enthalpy for unary to n-ary systems either in a single phase or in a two phase mixture.
 This list of predicted thermodynamic quantities could be extended.